Attorney and Bioethicist Approved

 As a therapist, you don’t need to spend hours creating your own forms to meet regulatory standards.
-I’ve already spent 1000’s of hours creating forms to meet Medicare’s highest standards -- and had them reviewed by an attorney to make sure they are the most thorough, ethical and requirement-driven forms available.
+I’ve already spent 1000’s of hours creating clinical and practice management forms to meet Medicare’s highest standards -- and had them reviewed by three attorneys and a bioethicist to make sure they are the most thorough, ethical and requirement-driven forms available.
 These structured templates cue you to dot all the I’s and cross all the T’s.

 Preferred by Insurance Companies and Ethics Boards

-Once purchased, your forms can be downloaded to your computer immediately.
-But never worry about losing them because you always have access by logging back into your account.
+Your purchased forms can be downloaded to your computer immediately.
+Never worry about losing your originals since they are always available by logging into your DW account.

 You are free to customize these forms to suit your practice needs.
-They can also be uploaded or integrated into many of the commonly used practice management systems.
+They can also be uploaded or integrated into many commonly used practice management systems.
 Please check with your practice management provider for confirmation.

 BUY ALL 3 PACKAGES AND GET A SPECIAL DEAL